a solopreneur's guide to

 Words without emotional context are just a bunch of letters strung together in a way our brains can recognize... on autopilot (a.k.a the last state you want to fling your readers into)!

 To hook people with your words you’re going to have to ditch the jargon and get emotional.
-This lesson is going to take you turn-by-turn through my entire four emotional copywriting process so you can get to the hearts and souls of your audience without having to dumpster dive through their lives.
+This lesson is going to take you turn-by-turn through my entire 4-part emotional copywriting process so you can get to the hearts and souls of your audience without having to dumpster dive through their lives.

 LESSON by: DRE BELTRAMI

 WE FEEL FIRST AND THINK LATER

 We’re emotional, irrational, complex weirdos who feel their way through situations and then scour the ends of the Earth looking for logic to validate those feels.